Child and Adolescent Mental Health Studies (2018 - 2020)

 CAMS-UA 170 Offered in the fall and spring.
 Baroni, Shatkin.
 4 points.

 A comprehensive introduction to sleep and dreams throughout the life cycle.
 Topics include normal sleep behavior and physiology, the evolution of sleep, circadian and biological rhythms, dreams, and the diagnosis and treatment of sleep disorders.
-Emphasizes the importance of sleep for mental and physical well-being and how to best establish a healthy sleep routine.
+Emphasizes the importance of sleep for mental and physical well-being, and guides students in an evidence-based approach to establishing a healthy sleep routine.

 Drugs and Kids

 CAMS-UA 180 Offered in the fall, spring, and summer.
-Busa, Kamboukos.
+Busa, Kamboukos, Waugh.
 4 points.

 Most individuals with substance use disorders began using during adolescence or even childhood.
-Briefly reviews the classes of psychoactive substances, including alcohol, tobacco, and illicit drugs, and their basic neurophysiological effects.
+Reviews the classes of psychoactive substances, including alcohol, tobacco, and illicit drugs, and their basic neurophysiological effects.
 Explores the historical, social, and psychological factors related to substance use, abuse, and addiction in adolescents and children.
-Also considers prevention, treatment, and policy issues related to young people.
+Considers prevention, treatment, and policy issues related to young people.

 The Literature of Children and Adolescents

-CAMS-UA 191 Offered in fall and spring.
-Marcus, Montalto.
+CAMS-UA 191 Offered in the fall and spring.
+Marcus, Montalto, Vazzana.
 4 points.

-CAMS-UA 502 Offered in the fall and spring.
-2 points.
+CAMS-UA 192 Offered in the fall and spring.
+Blacksin, Garey.
+4 points.

 Advanced Seminar: Autism Spectrum Disorders (ASDs)

+Is there an autism epidemic?
+How is a diagnosis of autism established?
+What types of treatments exist for autism?
 Presents etiological theories and various biological, behavioral, and cognitive paradigms and conceptualizes the developmental links between brain and behavior.
 Examines epidemiology, diagnostic and treatment strategies, and issues of public policy.
-Includes a lab practicum at a local school where students work directly with children and adolescents with ASDs (three hours weekly).
+Includes a lab practicum (three hours weekly) at a local school where students work directly with children and adolescents with ASDs.

 Advanced Seminar: Eating Disorders

-CAMS-UA 203 Prerequisite: Child and Adolescent Psychopathology (CAMS-UA 101) or permission of the instructor.
+CAMS-UA 203 Prerequisite: Child and Adolescent Psychopathology (CAMS-UA 101) or Introduction to Psychology (PSYCH-UA 1) or permission of the instructor.
 Cheney, Vazzana.
 4 points.